 The Importance of Cat & Dog Wellness Check ups

 Routine wellness exams (or pet checkups) are key to helping your pet maintain their long-term physical health and wellbeing.

-Combined with regular vaccinations, parasite prevention and proper nutrition, these routine examinations include regular physical checkups to give your pet the best chance at excellent lifelong health.
+Combined with regular vaccinations, parasite prevention and proper nutrition, these peet annual exams include regular physical checkups to give your pet the best chance at excellent lifelong health.

 When your pet is brought in for their regularly scheduled routine checkup, we are given a chance to prevent health issues from developing in your pet and treat them early before they progress into more serious health issues.

-What to Expect During Your Pet's Physical in Ypsilanti
+What to Expect During Your Pet's Routine Wellness Exam in Ypsilanti

 Our vet will give your cat or dog a comprehensive physical checkup in order to give them a complete picture of your pet's overall health and wellbeing.
-Routine wellness exams at our animal hospital include all of the following elements:
+Pet annual exams at our animal hospital include all of the following elements:

 Your pet's behavior and general demeanor can be excellent clues for our vets as to your pet's overall health.
 The way your pet stands and walks, their weight when compared to their size and their general level of alertness can all be indicators of your companion's overall health.